|Language||Flag||Translator Name||Translator Website||Translator e-mail|

-Two files have to be translated.
-They are:
+There are three files that need to be translated.
+These are:

 1. Click here to make sure that you downloaded the latest release of Advanced Uninstaller PRO.

-2. Download (approx. 600 kb) our translation tool from here.
+2. Download our translation tool from here.
+The archive password is inno.

 3. UnZip the archive to a folder then run the downloaded program langmngr.exe.

-4. From the menu choose File / Open Project then choose uninstaller.ntv.lng; this file can be found in the installation folder of Advanced Uninstaller PRO.
+4. Choose File / Open Project in the menu then choose uninstaller.ntv.lng; this file can be found in the installation folder of Advanced Uninstaller PRO .

 5. If other translations are present on your computer, they will be opened too.
 If you only want to see the English original text you must close the other translation(s).
 In order to do this please click on a word in the translation column that you want to close.
 Then from the menu, please choose File / Close language.